Carmichael89/Machine-Learning-and-Data-Analytics/1. Supervised Machine Learning/1. Regression/3. SVM Regression/README.md

 - does not perform well when data is noisy
 - no probabilistic explanation for the classification

 SVMs are incredibly powerful, however care needs to be taken when selecting data and training the model.
 Outliers and noisy data can cause the model to be ineffective.
-In SVM Regression, instead of the hyper plane forming a basis for classification, it guides the regression line subject to a minimizaton and constraints.
+In SVM Regression, instead of the hyper plane forming a basis for classification, it guides the regression line subject to a minimization and constraints.

 ## Prediction
 A prediction with an SVM is made using the central line of the hyperplane.
 The hyperplane is create by minimizing the following: